raspberrypilearning/cd-beginner-scratch-sushi/en/step_9.md

 The `if...then`{:class="blockcontrol"} **Control** block needs to be given a `True/False` value.

-**Sensing** blocks collect information, like where the sprite is, what it’s touching, etc. You're using the block
+**Sensing** blocks collect information, like where the sprite is, what it’s touching, etc. You're using this block:

 ```blocks
     <touching [Sprite1 v] ?>